AkiraKane/System-Puzzle-Insight/README.md

 flaskapp_1  |  * Running on http://0.0.0.0:5000/
 `

-We can see that the webapp is running on default port 5000, which are not matching to the upstream port.
-Next, we have inspect the flaskapp configfile and Dockerfile (used to build the docker image), the port is exposed to 5001, we just simply change it to 5000.
-Finally, we got the Welcome page by go to `localhost:8080`
+We can see that the webapp was listening on the default port 5000, which were not matching to the upstream port.
+Next, we also inspected the flaskapp configfile and Dockerfile (used to build the docker image for web app), both ports were exposed to 5001.
+Thus, we simply changed them to the default port 5000.

+Finally, we got the Welcome page by navigating to `localhost:8080`

 ### Issue3.
 HTTP Header Redundancy

-After filling in the correct data in the form, the page got directed to `http://localhost%2Clocalhost:8080/success` instead of
-`http://localhost:8080/success`, it looks like we have redundant localhosts in our HTTP header.
-Thus, we revisit the config file for the webapp to how the headers setup.
-We spot that there are actually 2 Host headers in the file.
-Then we simply comment out the first one, and re-run the containers.
+After filling the appropriate data in the table, the page got directed to `localhost%2Clocalhost:8080/success` instead of `localhost:8080/success`, it seemed like we had redundant localhosts in our HTTP header.
+Then, we revisited the flaskapp config file to see how the headers setup.
+We spotted that there are actually 2 Host headers in the file.
+Thus, we simply commented out the first one, and re-ran the containers.
 Finally, we got re-directed to the correct Success page.
-However, new issus comes out.
+However, new issue came out.

 ### Issue4: Connection between Webapp and Database